emorynlp/CMCL-2021/README.md

 ```
 The predictions of the dev set are stored in seperated files in the directory `emb_run1_valid` as
 `cls_res.32.emb.tsv`, `cls_res.64.emb.tsv` and `cls_res.128.emb.tsv`.
+These prediction results will be used for the layer-wise analysis.

 ## Generate Emotion Vectors